Responsible company Practices

 Bringing health through food does not only rely on healthier products and promoting healthier behaviors.
 Our mission also requires that our own business practices help to build a healthier future.
 Maintaining and building trust with our consumers and stakeholders is core to our ability to fulfil our mission.
 One way that trust can be preserved is by ensuring that we are responsible when communicating with our consumers – especially children – and to make food safety of our top priority everywhere and at all times.

-In the particular case of communications aimed at children, Danone is audited through its own process Danone Way (itself audited by PwC), as well as through the numerous local and regional pledges it joined.
+In the particular case of communications aimed at children, Danone is audited through its own process Danone Way, as well as through the numerous local and regional pledges it has joined.
 In most of the countries involved, compliance with this commitment is certified by an external agency.
-For example, each year since 2009, Accenture has been commissioned by IFBA to independently audit companies’ compliance with its marketing principles.
-The TV and Internet media compliance score is disclosed in Danone’s reportings- Integrated report, Nutrition & Health Achievements leaflet, both disclosed on Danone’s website.
+Another example, regarding the EU Pledge, the TV and Internet media compliance scores are disclosed in Danone’s reportings- Integrated report, Danone Nutrition Achievements leaflet, both disclosed on Danone’s website.

 Concerning the marketing of Breast-Milk Substitutes, we perform self-initiated external audits.
-Every year, we engage with qualified third-party experts to undertake external audits, we publish their results and follow up on indicated areas of concern.
-In addition, FTSE4Good commissions thorough verification assessments of our practices together with independent third parties on a regular basis, to ensure compliance with the index’ strict criteria.
+Every year, we engage with a qualified third-party expert to undertake external audits, we publish their results and follow up on indicated areas of concern.

-Through RESPECT program, all the direct suppliers of certain categories, such as raw ingredients, and bigger suppliers in other categories, such as Services & Goods, undergo a rigorous process of assessment of their social, environmental and ethical performance that increases reliability of the supply chain, conserves our planet's natural resources, and protects the people who work for and with us.
+Through the RESPECT program, direct suppliers of goods and services such as processed raw materials (e.g. fruit preparation, powdered milk), packaging, production machinery, transport and other services, undergo a process of assessment of their social, environmental and ethical performance that increases reliability of the supply chain, conserves our planet's natural resources, and protects the people who work for and with us.

-Our objective is to close all non-conformities and improve the suppliers’ sustainability and ethical performance.
-Nevertheless, in some cases we see no alternative but to terminate the relationship with suppliers that refuse to collaborate.
+Our objective is to close all non-conformities and improve the suppliers’ sustainability and ethical performance through a collaborative approach and continuous improvement mindset.
+Nevertheless, in some cases, we see no alternative but to terminate the relationship with suppliers that refuse to collaborate.

 As a food company, we believe that we have a critical role to play in having a positive role towards public health and nutrition issues through our broad product portfolio.
 We also believe that our communication and services should help educate consumers about the importance of healthy diets and healthy lifestyles and provide relevant information to healthcare professionals as to the importance of proper nutrition at all ages.